Moussa Wagué: Gorica

 On 18 July 2022, he joined Prva HNL club Gorica On 9 December 2022, he was released from the club after having his contract mutually terminated.

 Anorthosis Famagusta

 On 28 June 2023, Wagué joined Anorthosis Famagusta of the Cypriot First Division.

+Panserraikos

+On 11 September 2024, Wagué returned to Greece, joining Super League Greece club Panserraikos and signing a two-year contract.

 International career

-Wagué was part of the Senegal U20s that came in 4rd place at the 2015 FIFA U-20 World Cup.
+Wagué was part of the Senegal U20s that finished in the 4th place at the 2015 FIFA U-20 World Cup.
 He made his senior international debut in a friendly 1–1 tie with Nigeria on 23 March 2017.

 In June 2018, Wagué was named in Senegal's 23-man squad for the 2018 FIFA World Cup in Russia.
 He became the youngest African goalscorer in World Cup history when he scored in Senegal's match against Japan at the age of just 19 years and 263 days.

 Wagué represented Senegal in the 2019 Africa Cup of Nations, which took place in Egypt.
 He participated in the first two group stage games and the semifinal match for a Senegal squad that reached the tournament final.